erin-bristow/reddit-alerts/README.md

 pip install flair
 ```

 Praw has good documentation on using the Reddit API.
 Here is their [Quick Start guide](https://praw.readthedocs.io/en/stable/getting_started/quick_start.html).
 We will be using an OAuth authentication method called [Password Flow](https://praw.readthedocs.io/en/stable/getting_started/authentication.html#password-flow).

-Collect the necessary information (Client ID, Client Secret, User Agent, and the username and password of a Reddit account) and paste it into the fields in the reddit_init() function in settings.py.
+Collect the necessary information - Client ID, Client Secret, User Agent, and the username and password of a Reddit account - and paste it into the fields in the reddit_init() function in settings.py.
+Avoid displaying your Reddit account and API credentials in a public repository - don't push your completed settings.py!

 ## Example Usage
 This project isn't finished yet.
 Here's what it does for now.